aaronbenny0506-lang/ensemble-cnn-fashion-mnist/README.md

 > the first 50 records anyway, the `.gz` files in this repo are pre-trimmed
 > to contain just those 50 train / 50 test records (each under 25KB) rather
 > than the full 60,000 / 10,000. `data_loader.py` reads them exactly the
-> same way either way — the trimming only removes images/labels the script
+> same way either way, the trimming only removes images/labels the script
 > would never touch.

 ## Data Preprocessing